Planning a visit to Rome’s Colosseum in 2026?

 Are there kid-friendly Colosseum tours?

 Yes.
 Family-focused tours can make the history easier to follow and help children stay engaged without turning the visit into a long lecture.
+Check the tour length, language, group size, and whether the Roman Forum and Palatine Hill are included.

 Compare kid-friendly tour ideas.